Sagar-Darji/Personality-prediction/README.md

 import numpy as np
 import matplotlib.pyplot as plt
 ```
+Make Dataframe using `Pandas` and shaped it
 ```
 #Data
 df = pd.read_csv("responses.csv")
 df.shape
 ```
+> Out: (1010, 15)

+In `response.csv` [1010 rows, 150 rows]
+> Which means this data collected by surveying 1010 individuals and there is 150 types of different prefrence & fields.

 MUSIC PREFERENCES (19) 0:19

 MOVIE PREFERENCES (12) 19:31